 genuinely curious & tolerantly mad

-· R L · powell [he :: they] is a writer of poetry & prose—though he's also poorly committed to exclusive definitions of genre.
-They're the founding editor of a an independent poetry journal, APROSEXIA LIT, occasional academic, educator, & champion of all things imaginative, peculiar, & kind.
+· R L · powell [he :: they] is a writer of poetry & prose—albeit one that's poorly committed to exclusive definitions of genre.
+They're the founding editor of a an independent poetry journal, APROSEXIA LIT, an occasional academic, educator, & champion of all things imaginative, peculiar, & kind.
 They hold a Specialist B.A.
 (Hons.) in English, with a minor in Paradigms & Archetypes; their MA is in English Languages & Literatures.
-They parted ways with doctoral studies in the aftermath of the pandemic, ABD & in good standing, to focus their energy on creative work exclusively, & pursue an MFA at the Bennington Writing Seminars.
-To date, he hasn't felt particularly sad about leaving the PhD program.
+In the aftermath of the global pandemic, they parted ways with their doctoral program in the—ABD & in good standing—after determining their creative work held more imperative to them; though their time in doctoral studies did enkindle a passion for teaching.
+This has led them to the MFA program at the Bennington Writing Seminars.
+To date, he hasn't felt particularly sad about leaving the PhD program, but remains genuinely proud of the decision to write full time.

-· R L · has an unusual talent for thinking & teaching in & around critical theory; maintains a passion for pedagogy; & unique approaches to art.
+· R L · has an unusual talent for thinking & teaching in & around critical theory; maintains a passion for pedagogy; & is known for his unique approaches and critique of art.
 He's drawn to imaginative explorations of literal or figurative space, along with work derived from dreams.
-They're an irreverent specialist in American modernism, know an awful lot about wine.
+They're an irreverent specialist in American modernism, & knows an awful lot about wine.
 He also thinks you're doing a magnificent job of being yourself.

 the imperative to be heard

-·As someone who has written throughout their adult life, · R L · has accumulated work experience writing in a variety of contexts, and in unusual conditions and in different parts of the world.
-Much of that writing has concentrated in and around the Arts—but turning his primary focus to his own creative work full time is a recent development.
-And what critical and persuasive modes of writing come easily to them—their first love has always been poetry, which has determined their specialty, studying Literature and Writeing at Bennington.
-Some of their more recent poetry are provided below.
+·As someone who has written throughout their adult life, · R L · has accumulated professional experience writing, in a variety of contexts and unusual conditions, in many different parts of the world.
+Much of that writing has concentrated in and around the Arts—but turning his primary focus to creative work of his own, full time, is a relatively recent development.
+And while critical and persuasive modes of writing come easily to them—their first love has always been poetry.
+And this has led them to their specialty in poetry, studying Literature and Writing at Bennington.
+Some of their recent poetry publishing credits are provided below; with more forthcoming.

 “I love this shore that drew your feet